Bosnia and Herzegovina Map

 Its capital city is Sarajevo, where the local time zone is UTC+1, which is 6 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Sarajevo: Daylight saving time: +1hr begins last Sunday in March; ends last Sunday in October.

 For nature lovers, we do note the following elevation data regarding Bosnia and Herzegovina; mean elevation: 500 m, elevation extremes; lowest point: Adriatic Sea 0 m, highest point: Maglic 2,386 m.
-The lengths of its total coastline are: 20 km and the length of the land boundaries is total: 1,543 km.
+The length of its total coastline are: 20 km and the length of the land boundaries is total: 1,543 km.

 Current environmental issues in Bosnia and Herzegovina; air pollution from metallurgical plants; sites for disposing of urban waste are limited; water shortages and destruction of infrastructure because of the 1992-95 civil strife; deforestation.